livingdocsIO/documentation/content/reference-docs/server-extensions/server-configuration/single-sign-on.md

 ## Configuration

-In the following example we set three different providers: Github, Google and Facebook.
+In the following example we set different providers: Azure, Github, Google and Facebook.

 ```js
   auth: {